 As long as you booked the trip with your Ink Preferred or Ultimate Rewards points that the card earns, Chase will reimburse you, your spouse, and any dependent children under the age of 20 up to $500 per ticket for “reasonable” expenses for things like lodging, food, and toiletries.

-It might get buried underneath the allure of the big points bonus and the Ink Preferred’s other perks, but the rental car insurance you get is one of the best benefits of all.
+It might get buried underneath the allure of the big 100,000-point bonus and the Ink Preferred's other perks, but the rental car insurance you get is one of the best benefits of all.

 In fact, it's the best rental car insurance you can get from a credit card.
 It covers any damage to your rental and provides cardholders with primary auto rental insurance.
 And that generally means you can skip additional policies from your rental car company – and even from using your own policy to file a claim if the worst happens.

-It’s the same coverage you’ll get from the Chase Sapphire Preferred® Card and that’s a good thing.
+It's the same coverage you'll get from the *csp* – and that's a good thing.